All best sellers

 Active filters

-Metallic acrylic paints are a popular choice for painting model kits and miniatures because they provide a very realistic finish and are easy to work with.
+Metallic acrylic paints or metallic paints, often mistakenly written as matalic, are a popular choice for painting model kits and miniatures because they provide a very realistic finish and are easy to work with.
 They can be thinned with water and your brushes can be cleaned with soap and water, making them a convenient choice for beginners and experienced modelers alike.

-For best results when painting with these types of acrylics, it is always best to start painting on a black base color, use a good quality brush and apply several thin coats rather than trying to cover everything in one coat.
+For the best results when painting with metallic paint, it is always best to start painting on a black base color, use a good quality brush, and apply several thin coats rather than trying to cover everything in one coat.
+Using a silicone painting mat can help keep your workspace tidy and free of spills while mixing or applying paints.
 This will avoid drips and brush marks and give a smoother, more even finish.

-It is also a good idea to allow each coat to dry completely before applying the next, as this will help prevent the paint from smudging or lifting from the surface.
+It is also a good idea to allow each coat to dry completely before applying the next, as this will help prevent the product from smudging or lifting from the surface.

 Overall, metal acrylics for modeling and wargames are a versatile and easy-to-use option for adding a metal finish to models and wargame miniatures.